Collecting Steady State Product

 Triggering from the UV Sensor Trace

-FlowCommander™ software has for some time offered the facility to monitor (and record & chart) the output of a UV sensor.
+R-Series software has offers the facility to monitor (and record & chart) the output of a UV sensor.
 Vapourtec has now added the facility for UV Triggered collection.
 That is to say, operation of the collection valve is based on the output of a UV sensor located after the last reactor.

 The user chooses the conditions for triggering.
 These might be based on either the level or the gradient or both.
 Criteria can be selected per reaction (i.e. a different trigger level can be set for each reaction in a sequence if need be).
 Collection will then proceed according to these criteria.